Skip to content

 If you don’t want to pay out the amount on the payslip, check Don’t pay out balance increase.
 You will then also have the option to check Balance increase is at beginning of period, which means repayment will start on the current payslip instead of the next.

-Please note: if the balance you’re entering is the closing balance from the previous period, both checkboxes mentioned above should be checked.
+Please note: If the balance you’re entering is the closing balance from the previous period, both checkboxes mentioned above should be checked.